KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 - **IL₅ → IL₁** = Phenomenologically prevalent temporal flow (entropy-forward)
 - **L₅ → L₁** = Contra-temporal flow (centropy-forward, return-oriented)

-The "arrow of time" we experience is the **entropic gradient** — IL₁'s linear succession is our baseline temporal experience.
+The "arrow of time" we experience is the **entropic gradient** — not because embodied beings are subversal in nature, but because IL₁-style linear succession is the phenomenologically dominant temporal pattern in an entropy-forward universe.

 Centropic motion (L₅ → L₁) is experienced as movement "against" entropy — not reversal, but **counter-inclination**.
 This is the temporal dimension of spiritual practice, integration, and return.